 In short, we will do the worrying, so you can relax and enjoy that delicious feeling of travel-anticipation (is there a German word for this?) once again.
 Talk to us today about exact details as to how it might work with your holiday.

-* Campbell Irvine, our travel insurance partner, told us that it was possible to insure against the risk of contracting COVID-19 while in-country, as this is viewed as minimal risk.
+* Global Travel Insurance, our travel insurance partner, told us that it was possible to insure against the risk of contracting COVID-19 while in-country, as this is viewed as minimal risk.
 Anything COVID-19 related before departure was impossible.
 Campbell Irvine anticipates the insurance market will provide a solution in time as the post-COVID-19 travel environment becomes more apparent.
-Still, for now, we hope the ETG Promise gives some peace of mind to those wanting to book a holiday.
+Still, for now, we hope the promise gives some peace of mind to those wanting to book a holiday.

 ** We won’t even demand proof.
 We’ll take your word for it.
 We know our customers are determined travellers and wouldn’t dream of cancelling unless they had very good reason to do so!